microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 7. Slack: Make announcement to #announcements channel, share announcement on #general channel.
 8. Twitter: Announce new features
 9. Teams: announce on Altspace Community Support->SDK or General
-10. go to [the MRE Github Issues page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move released issues from Fixed to Released
+10. go to [the MRE Github Roadmap page](https://github.com/Microsoft/mixed-reality-extension-sdk/projects/1) and move released issues from Fixed to Released

 ### Build Unity DLLs
 1. It builds on server at every commit